 - The Oxford/AstraZeneca vaccine (Vaxzevria®) is not routinely being offered as a booster dose.
 When it is used, it is exactly the same as the third primary dose.

 Your dose will be recorded as a booster dose initially, while the NHS system is being updated.
 Your record should be updated at a later date to show that you had a third primary dose.
-This is important so you can be invited for any booster you might be eligible for in the future.
+This is important so you can be invited for your booster 3 months later.